Ralph Nelson Elliott: Personal life and career

 and The Future of Latin America.

 Elliott Wave Principle

 In the early 1930s, Elliott began a systematic study of seventy-five years of stock market data, including index charts with increments ranging from yearly to half-hourly prices.
 In August 1938, he detailed his results by publishing his third book in collaboration with Charles J. Collins, entitled The Wave Principle.
-Elliott stated that, while stock market prices may appear random and unpredictable, they actually follow predictable, natural laws, and can be measured and forecast using Fibonacci numbers.
+Elliott believed that, while stock market prices may appear random and unpredictable, they follow predictable patterns that can be measured and forecast using Fibonacci numbers.
 Soon after the publication of The Wave Principle, Financial World magazine commissioned Elliott to write twelve articles under the book title, describing his method of market forecasting.

 In the early 1940s, Elliott expanded the theory to apply to all collective human behavior.
 His final major work was his most comprehensive: Nature's Law –The Secret of the Universe published in June, 1946, two years before he died.

-In the years after Elliott's death, other practitioners, including Charles Collins, Hamilton Bolton, Richard Russell, and A.J.
-Frost continued to use the wave principle and provide forecasts to investors.
-Robert Prechter discovered Elliott's work as a market technician at Merrill Lynch, and used it as a basis for the book Elliott Wave Principle, coauthored with Frost in 1978.
-Prechter's prominence as a forecaster during the bull market of the 1980s helped bring the wave principle its greatest exposure up to that time.